[...] let us commit today, now, to sweeping climate action that can lay the foundations for a world of health, security and prosperity for all.

 The Secretary-General and the UN system leadership remain highly committed to addressing climate change across the organization’s work, both internally and in support of Member States, and the joint appeal may be seen as a shared touchpoint.
 The Secretary-General and CEB members constantly reiterate and address the core elements of the appeal as the UN works as a system to promote and support climate action.

-UN Strategy for Sustainability Management in the United Nations System 2020-2030, Phase 1
+UN Strategy for Sustainability Management in the United Nations System 2020-2030

-In May 2019, the CEB endorsed the first phase of its Strategy for Sustainability Management in the United Nations System 2020-2030 (CEB/2019/1/Add.1).
+In May 2019, the CEB endorsed the Strategy for Sustainability Management in the United Nations System 2020-2030.
 In the document, developed under the leadership of the UN Environment Management Group and the UN Environment Programme (UNEP), the Board presents a common vision and strategy for internal system-wide sustainability in the area of management beyond 2020.
 Based on the analysis of existing efforts, results and gaps, the strategy offers a unified vision for the UN to lead on sustainability that is aligned with the Sustainable Development Goals.
 More information on efforts to bring sustainability in the UN system business processes here.

 UN Common Approach to Biodiversity